-At some point in time, a lot of us have come across a situation where we find the need to rename multiple files at once.
-Be it images, videos, apps, or PDFs, renaming every single one individually is a daunting task.
-Luckily, every Mac has two different options that allow you to rename multiple files at once.
+At some point in time, a lot of us might have come across a situation where we find the need to rename multiple files at once.
+Be it images, videos, apps, or even PDFs, renaming every single file individually is a pretty daunting task.
+Luckily, macOS offers two different options that allow you to rename multiple files at once.
 So, let’s dive in and look at these methods.

-With OS X Yosemite, Apple introduced a new built-in tool in the ‘Finder’ app to allow you to rename multiple files at once.
-Here’s how you can do it.
+With OS X Yosemite, Apple introduced a new built-in tool in Finder, which allows you to rename multiple files at once.
+Here’s how.

-- Open the actions menu by either: control + click, a two-finger tap on the trackpad, or clicking the actions button with a gear icon, on the top menu.
+iii.
+Next, open the actions menu.
+You can do this using control + click, a two-finger tap on the trackpad, or clicking the actions button with a gear icon on the top menu.

 Option 1: Rename Finder Items with Replace Text

 The ‘Replace Text’ option comes in handy when you want to find and replace a portion of the existing file name.
-For instance, if you have multiple images that contain some random gibberish like ‘DSC’ in their name, you can find and replace them with a name that you want you using this option.
+For instance, if you have multiple images that contain some random gibberish like ‘DSC’ in the name, you can find and replace them with the name you want you using this option.

-2. Now, you enter the part of the name that you want to find and replace with another text, and enter it in the input box next to ‘Find’.
+ii.
+Now, enter the part of the name that you want to ‘find and replace with another text’, and enter it in the input box next to Find.

-3. Similarly, in the box beside ‘Replace with’, enter the name/text that you want to replace the existing name with, and hit ‘Rename’.
+iii.
+Similarly, in the box beside ‘Replace with’, enter the ‘name/text that you want to replace the existing name with’, and hit Rename.

 Option 2: Rename Finder Items with Add Text

-With the ‘Add Text’ option, you can add text to the existing file name, before or after.
+With the ‘Add Text’ option, you can add text to the existing file name as a prefix or suffix.

-3. Now, next to the input field, select either ‘after name’ or ‘before name’ from the dropdown box to add your text to after or before the existing name, respectively.
-And then, hit ‘Rename’.
+iii.
+Now, next to the input field, select either after name or before name from the dropdown box to add your text as a suffix or prefix, respectively.
+And then, hit Rename.

 Option 3: Rename Finder Items with a Format